KjetilIN/Renewable-Energy-REST-API/readme.md

 7. Clone the repo to the machine using `git clone`
 8. Use the `scp` linux command for adding the firestore credential file:
     - Secure copy command article
+    - See the section on [Storing notifications](#how-are-notifications-stored) for how Firestore should be setup
     - File **must** be named:
       ```terminal
       ./cloud-assignment-2.json